Reaction mechanism study for multinucleon transfer processes in collisions of spherical and deformed nuclei at energies near and above the Coulomb barrier: The $^{16}$O+$^{154}$Sm reaction: INTRODUCTION

 In our preceding studies, we have investigated the MNT mechanism in $^{18}$O+$^{206}$Pb \cite{Bidyut(2015)} and $^{16}$O+$^{27}$Al \cite{Bidyut(2018)} reactions at energies above the Coulomb barrier.
 We carried out analyses of the experimental data along with theoretical calculations based on the microscopic framework of the time-dependent Hartree-Fock (TDHF) theory.
 As the theory based on the independent-particle picture, a detailed comparison with experimental data can offer useful information on multi-particle correlations as well as deformation/orientation dependence of MNT dynamics.
 In Refs.~\cite{Bidyut(2015),Bidyut(2018)}, we found reasonable agreements between measurements and TDHF calculations for $Q$-value- and angle-integrated transfer cross sections for both systems, where significance of secondary particle emissions were underlined.
 In those works, $^{18}$O and $^{27}$Al nuclei were found to be deformed in prolate and oblate shapes, respectively, in their Hartree-Fock ground state (without pairing correlations).
 To explore possible orientation effects on MNT processes, TDHF calculations were performed for different initial orientations of those deformed nuclei, and signatures of orientation dependence were observed: \textit{i}) In the $^{18}$O+$^{206}$Pb reaction \cite{Bidyut(2015)}, we found that neutrons could be transferred towards the opposite direction to the one expected from the charge asymmetry of the system, when deformation axis is set initially aligned to the impact parameter vector; \textit{ii}) In the $^{16}$O+$^{27}$Al reaction \cite{Bidyut(2018)}, we found that the colliding system shows a strong tendency towards mass equilibration, when deformation axis is set perpendicular to the reaction plane.
 Although those observations are intriguing, it was not possible to see the effects in the experimental data.
 Also, it might be an artifact of the neglected pairing, which causes unrealistic deformation in the Hartree-Fock ground states.

 A systematic investigation of MNT reactions with experimental data using different projectile-target combinations would be necessary for a better understanding of the deformation effect in the reaction mechanism.
 With such a motivation in mind, here we report investigation of MNT processes in the $^{16}$O+$^{154}$Sm reaction, where the target nucleus, $^{154}$Sm, is a well-deformed nucleus ($\beta_2\simeq 0.34$, $E_{4+}/E_{2+}\simeq3.25$ \cite{NNDC}).
 The experiment was carried out at the heavy-ion accelerator Pelletron-Linac facility, Mumbai, India.
-We set bombarding energies as $E_{\rm lab}$\,=\,85\,MeV (around the Coulomb barrier, 1.1$V_{\rm B}$) and $E_{\rm lab}$\,=\,134\,MeV (substantially above the barrier, 1.7$V_{\rm B}$).
-Going down to the sub-barrier regime is also of great interest as the transfer mechanism would be more sensitive to single-particle structure.
-However, cross sections are expected to be significantly smaller and it would be difficult to accumulate enough statistics with the present experimental setup.
-Based on the analysis of the $^{16}$O+$^{154}$Sm reaction at the two collision energies, we aim to elucidate the effect of the deformation of $^{154}$Sm on MNT processes.
+We set bombarding energies as $E_{\rm lab}$\,=\,85\,MeV (near the Coulomb barrier, 1.1$V_{\rm B}$) and $E_{\rm lab}$\,=\,134\,MeV (substantially above the barrier, 1.7$V_{\rm B}$).
+TDHF calculations at these two energies were performed and detailed comparison with the measurements has been made for understanding of MNT dynamics.

 The article is organized as follows.
 In Sec.~\ref{sec:expt}, we describe details of the measurement and present our experimental data.
 In Sec.~\ref{sec:TDHF}, the results of theoretical (TDHF) calculations are presented and compared with the experimental data.
 A summary is given in Sec.~\ref{sec:summary}.